syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Editing.md

 N> Editing support for GridTemplateColumn and GridUnboundColumn are not provided yet.

 ## Support for IEditableObject
-SfDataGrid supports to commit and roll back the changes in cell level when underlying data object implements IEditableObject interface.
+SfDataGrid supports to commit and roll back the changes in row level when underlying data object implements IEditableObject interface.

-The editing changes in a cell will be committed only when user move to next cell by tapping.
+The editing changes in a row will be committed only when user moves to next row by tapping.

 IEditableObject has the following methods to capture editing,

-BeginEdit – Gets called to begin edit on underlying data object when cell in a row get into edit mode.
+BeginEdit – Gets called to begin edit on underlying data object when cell in a row enters into edit mode.

 CancelEdit – Gets called when user cencels editing to discard the changes in a row since last BeginEdit call.

-EndEdit – Gets called when user move to the next cell by tapping to commit changes in underlying data object since last BeginEdit call.
+EndEdit – Gets called when user move to the next row by tapping to commit changes in underlying data object since last BeginEdit call.

 In the below code snippet explains the simple implementation of IEditableObject.